brunobord/stardrifter/stardrifter/you.md

 just dream to snatch you as soon as they could.

 !!! rule ""
-    Apply a +1 to Pilot, -1 to Reputation, +1 to Negociate.
+    Apply a +1 to Drift, -1 to Reputation, +1 to Negociate.

 ### Pirate